kevle6/Gradual_Typing/README.md

 Before gradual typing, the field was divided into two camps: statically typed languages, which prioritized early error detection, and dynamically typed languages, which emphasized flexibility.

-The concept of gradual typing was first formalized in 2006 by Jeremy Siek and Walid Taha in their seminal paper *Gradual Typing for Functional Languages*.
+The concept of gradual typing was first formalized in 2006 by Jeremy Siek and Walid Taha in their paper *Gradual Typing for Functional Languages*.
 This hybrid typing system gained popularity as dynamically typed languages like JavaScript and Python grew, providing a way to introduce static types for added reliability without losing flexibility.
 The motivation was to offer flexibility, allowing developers to start with dynamic typing and introduce static types incrementally.
 Historically, languages like JavaScript, Ruby, and Python began as dynamically typed, prioritizing rapid development cycles over static type safety.
 Gradual typing allowed these languages to evolve while maintaining backward compatibility with their dynamic nature.

 2. **Key Languages Adopting Gradual Typing**